cncf/tag-security/assessments/guide/joint-readme-template.md

 ## Background

-*Brief synopsys of the project, problem space, how the project solves the problem, can be pulled from the joint evaluation.*
+*Brief synopsys of the project, problem space, how the project solves the problem, can be pulled from the joint review.*

 ### Maturity

-*Use cases, integrations, etc. bulleted, should be available in the joint evaluation.*
+*Use cases, integrations, etc. bulleted, should be available in the joint review.*

 ## Summary